loldruger/semantic.js/readme.md

 ## Building and Preparing for Deployment

-This project is intended to working on modern web browser environment like `firefox`. so there is no package managers like `npm`.
+This project is intended to working on modern web browser environment like `firefox`.
+So there is no package managers such like `npm`.

+Let it be distribution ready step by step:

 1.  **Initialization:** Run the `init.sh` script in the project root to initialize the project.
 2.  **Build:** Press `Ctrl + Shift + B` in VS Code to execute the build task.
 This performs the following steps: